ks-institute-technology/CISHack-KSIT/The Phoenix/The Phoenix.md

 		We are looking to build a website which is going to have a simple user interface with all the information needed available at the user’s ﬁngertips.

-		TechFanatic is going to be a website where people come to learn something new and have cool discussions about all the new developments that are happening anywhere on earth in the field of Tech.
+		TechStop is going to be a website where people come to learn something new and have cool discussions about all the new developments that are happening anywhere on earth in the field of Tech.
 		In this  website  each post is going to get a separate panel where people can directly talk about the post and share all the knowledge they have with each other.